$\overline{M}_{0,n}$ is not a Mori Dream Space: Introduction

 (2) Thm. \ref{GNW theorem} is stated slightly differently in \cite{GNW}.
 In Section \ref{GNW section} we translate into a geometric proof the arguments in \cite{GNW}.
 They are based on reduction to positive characteristic and a version of Max Noether's ``AF+BG'' theorem that holds for weighted projective planes.

 (3) Several arguments in this paper involve elementary transformations of vector bundles, for example the second part of Thm. \ref{asdazxvsfvsfvsdaqwf} follows by doing elementary tranformations of rank $2$ bundles on $\oM_{0,n}$.
-We give a general criterion for being able to iterate elementary transformations (Prop.~\ref{mvcvcvcnb}), which can be of independent interest. \end{remarks}
+We give a general criterion for being able to iterate elementary transformations (Prop.~\ref{mvcvcvcnb}), which might be of independent interest. \end{remarks}

 {\bf Acknowledgements.} We are grateful to Aaron Bertram, Tommaso de Fernex, Jose Gonzalez, Sean Keel and James M\textsuperscript{c}Kernan for useful discussions.
+We thank the referee for several useful comments.
 The first author was partially supported by NSF grants DMS-1160626 and DMS-1302731.
 The second author was partially supported by NSF grants DMS-1001344 and DMS-1303415.